zoejessica/AccessControlKitty/README.md

 - It also doesn’t support `open` or `final` for the moment, mostly because it’s a bit more work and just ship it already, and partly because I sort of feel those notations should require a bit more forethought when planning a framework.

 ### To install:
-[Available to download now on the Mac App Store](https://itunes.apple.com/us/app/accesscontrolkitty/id1450391666?mt=12), free as in beer.
+[Available to download now on the Mac App Store](https://itunes.apple.com/us/app/accesscontrolkitty/id1450391666?mt=12).
 If you prefer to noodle around yourself:

 - Download the Xcode project
 - Archive the Mac app target